Select another wine

 About

-In 2019, Franco was notified that this small, bushvine vineyard had some fruit available from a friend, Xander Grier.
-This block is on the drive back down to the valley from the site where Franco gets a bit of Chenin for his single-vineyard bottling.
-This third release, named after his daughter Lua Ilse, continues to be a showstopper.
+In 2019, Franco was notified by a friend, Xander Grier, that this small, bushvine vineyard had some fruit available.
+This Piekenierskloof block, located at 1950 ft. above sea level, is on the drive back down to the valley from the site where Franco gets a bit of Chenin for his single-vineyard bottling.
+This fifth release, named after his daughter Lua Ilse, continues to be a showstopper.
 It is one of the most distinguished and singular Grenaches produced in South Africa and in many ways becomes a beacon for others to seek out in terms of its elegance and moreish qualities.

 The grapes were hand-harvested and lugged back to the cellar in small picking bins.
-About 75% of the fruit was destemmed but not crushed with the remaining portion left fully intact.
-Fermentation occurred without any additions in open top one-ton fermenters with the whole clusters placed atop the destemmed fruit.
+About 75% of the fruit was de-stemmed but not crushed with the remaining portion left fully intact.
+Fermentation occurred without any additions in open top one-ton fermenters with the whole clusters placed atop the de-stemmed fruit.
 Franco hang plunged the wine a few times daily for the first four days to get the ferment active.
-After nearly two weeks on skins the wine was gently pressed to two old 300L French tonneau for aging.
-After ten months the wine was racked to tank to settle overnight and bottled without fining just a coarse filtration and small sulfur addition.
+After nearly two weeks on skins the wine was gently pressed to two old 500L French tonneau for aging.
+After ten months the wine was racked to tank to settle overnight and bottled with a coarse filtration and small sulfur addition.
+No fining.

 Stats